 There are no words that can describe the sensation of slipping into the water with the largest fish in the world.
 We have been lucky enough to encounter these gentle beasts of the sea during our travels in Costa Rica, but one of the best places in the world to swim with whale sharks is in Donsol, Philippines.

 There are many whale shark tour operations in the Philippines.
 That is why choosing an ethical, sustainable, and conservation-focused wildlife experience is so crucial.
-Donsol is the home base for many whale-shark conservation initiatives by groups such as the World Wildlife Fund (WWF), and the Large Marine Vertebrates Research Institute Philippines (LAMAVE).
-These groups champion initiatives to reduce the human impact on these creatures, as well as helping to educate visitors and grow conservation initiatives.
+Donsol is the home base for many whale-shark conservation initiatives by groups such as the World Wildlife Fund (WWF) and the Large Marine Vertebrates Research Institute Philippines (LAMAVE).
+These groups champion initiatives to reduce the human impact on these creatures, as well as help to educate visitors and grow conservation initiatives.

 Family wildlife experiences in Donsol can often include dolphins, rays, and much more.
 For a fascinating glimpse into the local culture, stick by the shore around sunset to watch the Donsol shrimp fishermen in action.
 If you’re looking for cheap shrimp, this might be the best place to get them.